-Over the years Drysdale has become one of Geelong’s great rural hubs.
+Over the years Drysdale has become one of geelong’s great rural hubs.
 Its sandy loam soil was perfect for potato farming and more recently canola crops.
 The area is also home to beef, horse breeders and some lambs.

 Real estate & design

-Over the past few decades Drysdale and Clifton Springs have become a home for thousands of people with many new housing developments springing up.
+Over the past few decades Drysdale and Clifton Springs real estate has become a home for thousands of people with many new housing developments springing up.
 Many of the residents commute to work in Geelong or even Melbourne which is about an hour and twenty minutes away by road.
 The townships and surrounding area are home to about 10,000 and it is estimated another 3000 will move to the fast growing area in the next few years.

 Drysdale has a well developed town centre with large supermarket complex and smaller shops.
 There are plenty of cafes and specialty shops for visitors to explore including some local craft shops.
-One well worth checking out is the community crafts shop which is in the old library on the main street next to the beautiful Uniting Church.
+One well worth checking out is the community crafts which is in the old library on the main street next to the beautiful Uniting Church.

 Sports fitness & recreation